Plantation TeakOctober 27, 2014

 Once harvested, the teak is milled and emits a leather-like smell.
 Cut timber is then dried inside drying chambers until water content is reduced to 12%.
 Premium grade teak, as used in all Jati outdoor furniture, features a high oil content, high tensile strength and tight grain.

 A further indication of premium teak outdoor furniture is the type of joints in evidence.
-Jati uses only mortar and tenon joints that are held together with high quality glue and teak dowel.
-To strengthen crucial joints, thick aluminium supports are used.
+Jati uses only mortise and tenon joints that are held together with high quality glue and teak dowels.
+Mitred joins are strengthened with thick aluminium supports.

-Finally, Jati teak furniture is twice-sanded before being buffed to achieve the silky finish Jati teak outdoor furniture is famous for.
+Finally, Jati teak furniture is twice-sanded before being buffed to achieve the silky finish for which Jati teak outdoor furniture is famous.